 4 Slice steaks to serve.
 Divide beetroot couscous among plates and top with steak slices and greens.
 Pour over any lamb juices from the pan.

-Serve this main following an entrée of Rosemary roasted pear bruschetta – gourmet two-course entertaining for four people at a total cost of just $40!
+Serve this main following an entrée of Rosemary roasted pear bruschetta – gourmet two-course entertaining for four people at a low cost!

 Make it gluten free: Use gluten-free stock and use brown rice instead of couscous.